k21971/EvilHack/doc/evilhack-changelog.md

 - Debug hints files tweak
 - Fix: get rid of unneeded dispose_of_orig_obj() call
 - Fix: prevent segfault for non-existent trap
+- Disarming an arrow trap the player made will only yield the number of arrows used to make it